Syrians in Saudi Arabia: Total number

 The CIA World Factbook estimated that As of 2013, foreign nationals living in Saudi Arabia made up about 21% of the population.
-Total number of Syrians in Saudi Arabia was 100,000 before the start of Syrian Civil War.
+The total number of Syrians in Saudi Arabia was 100,000 before the start of Syrian Civil War.

 Saudi Arabia, like all the other Arab states of the Persian Gulf, is not a signatory to the 1951 United Nations Refugee Convention, which mandates member states to protect refugees within their country.
 However, according to a Saudi official, Saudi Arabia has issued residency permits to 100,000 Syrians.
 On the other hand, the BBC claims, "Most successful cases are Syrians already in the Gulf states extending their stays, or those entering because they have family there," and, "No Syrians claiming asylum have been taken in by Saudi Arabia or other wealthy Gulf countries."

 Syrians in Saudi Arabia include migrants from Syria to Saudi Arabia and their descendants.
 The number of Syrians in Saudi Arabia (referred to as "Arab brothers and sisters in distress") was estimated to be at around 2,500,000 people in August 2015 and consisted mainly of temporary foreign workers.
 However, a UNHCR official stated that the number of Syrians in Saudi Arabia was around 700,000.

 Conflicting versions

 Saudi foreign ministry officials claim that the nation has received nearly 2.5 million Syrians since 2011.
-However, the BBC reports that Saudi Arabia has let in 500,000 Syrian refugees since 2011, while Arab News reported that Saudi Arabia was already home to 500,000 Syrians Saudi Arabia claims to have granted 100,000 Syrians residency.
+However, the BBC reports that Saudi Arabia has let in 500,000 Syrian refugees since 2011, while Arab News reported that Saudi Arabia was already home to 500,000 Syrians.
+Saudi Arabia claims to have granted 100,000 Syrians residency.
 An official from Saudi Arabia's Ministry of Foreign Affairs stated that Saudi Arabia "made it a point not to deal with them as 'refugees'."

 The Huffington Post has criticized the international community for saying that Saudi Arabia has taken no refugees.
 The newspaper claimed that outlets in the US have exploited a technicality used by the UN to count Syrian refugees, and that it is more plausible that 500,000 Syrian refugees are currently in Saudi Arabia.